ComposableFi/composable/docs/docs/networks/picasso/crowdloan.md

 ## Picasso Crowdloan Details

-Composable Finance has won the 13th Kusama parachain auction slot, raising 115,017 KSM and successfully securing a parachain to build out and deploy the Picasso network.
+Composable has won the 13th Kusama parachain auction slot, raising 115,017 KSM and successfully securing a parachain to build out and deploy the Picasso network.
 Crowdloan participation was capped at 200,000 KSM and the crowdloan period will total 48 weeks, broken down into 8 lease periods of 6 weeks each.